-Interviews with medical and mental health staff
+Interviews with medical staff

 (a, c) DOC Executive Directive 72 states on page eight, "All medical and mental health care practitioners who work regularly in a DOC facility(ies) shall be trained on the subparts below.
 The DOC shall maintain documentation that such training has been received [§115.35, §115.335].